The Dime Story

 I thought maybe the kids planted this one as a joke?
 They didn't.

 I don't know what the odds are of these dime finds and some of you may think I'm making this up.
 I wish I could offer more proof than the 2 times I had witnesses, but honestly, this is all true.
 Each time I think it's the last time.
-Perhaps it is now and that is OK.
-Really.
 God has been so good to me.

-Ever since that 4th coin, I was convinced about the Omnipotence of God.
+Ever since the 4th coin, I was convinced about the Omnipotence of God.
 It's easy to talk about that concept, but to experience it-well that is another thing.
 A very comforting thing.

 What do these dimes mean to me?
 That the Lord of the Universe cares for little me.
 That Sherri is in a very, very good place.
 That God can do anything He wants from moving nations to providing comfort to His children in minuscule tiny ways.